SWIFTSIM/swiftsimio/docs/source/visualisation/projection.rst

 particles in this subset will be used.
 If the subset does not include particles on the other side of the periodic boundary, then these will still be missing from the projection.
 The same is true if you visualise a region of the box.
-The periodic boundary wrapping is also not compatible with rotations (see below) and should therefore not be used together with a rotation.

 Rotations
 ---------